-The third report to evaluate the degree of implementation of Commission Regulation (EU) No 1305/2014, TAF TSI [2], shows a stagnation compared to the reference baseline, the Master Plan (1) to implement TAF TSI [2] delivered by the sector in January 2013.
+The fourth report to evaluate the degree of implementation of Commission Regulation (EU) No 1305/2014, TAF TSI [2], shows a stagnation compared to the reference baseline, the Master Plan (1) to implement TAF TSI [2] delivered by the sector in January 2013.

-The TAF TSI Master Plan (1) issued by the rail sector in January 2013 foresees the following level of realisation by end-2015 for the reported functions:
+The TAF TSI Master Plan (1) issued by the rail sector in January 2013 foresees the following level of realisation by mid-2016 for the reported functions:

-Figure 28: Minimum and Maximum Implementation Dates in the TAF TSI Master Plan delivered in January 2013.
+Figure 24: Minimum and Maximum Implementation Dates in the TAF TSI Master Plan delivered in January 2013.

-- Reference files population (Primary Location Codes Function and Company Codes Function): - o 98% degree of implementation at European level for Infrastructure Managers and - 95% degree of implementation at European level for Infrastructure Managers. - Common Interface Function: - 98% degree of implementation at European level for Infrastructure Managers and - o 95% degree of implementation at European level for Railway Undertakings. - Rolling Stock Reference Database Function: 80% or more of the respondents (Wagon keepers and Railway Undertakings) indicated a final implementation in 2015. - Train Running Information Function: - 55% degree of implementation in 2014 and 62% degree of implementation in 2015 at European level for Infrastructure Managers and
+- Reference files population (Primary Location Codes Function and Company Codes Function): - o 98% degree of implementation at European level for Infrastructure Managers and - o 95% degree of implementation at European level for Railway Undertakings. - Common Interface Function: - o 98% degree of implementation at European level for Infrastructure Managers and - o 95% degree of implementation at European level for Railway Undertakings. - Rolling Stock Reference Database Function: 80% or more of the respondents (Wagon keepers and Railway Undertakings) indicated a final implementation in 2015. - Train Running Information Function: - 62% degree of implementation by mid-2016 at European level for Infrastructure Managers and

-- o 30% degree of implementation in 2014 and 33% degree of implementation in 2015 at European level for Railway Undertakings. - Wagon and Intermodal Unit Operational Database Function: 28% by 2014 for the Railway Undertakings and 39% by 2015.
+- o 33% degree of implementation by mid-2016 at European level for Railway Undertakings. - Wagon and Intermodal Unit Operational Database Function: 39% by mid-2016 for the Railway Undertakings.

-The data reported in January 2016 shows different degrees of implementation per function:
+The data reported in June 2016 shows different degrees of implementation per function:

-- Company Codes function: 69% degree of implementation at European level.
-Primary Location Codes function: 86% degree of implementation at European level.
-Common Interface function: 46% degree of implementation at European level.
-Rolling Stock Reference Database function: 29,6% degree of implementation at European level.
-Train Running Information Function: - o For Infrastructure Managers: 63% degree of implementation at European level. - o For Railway Undertakings: 11% degree of implementation at European level. - Wagon and Intermodal Unit Operational Database function: 7% degree of implementation at European level.
+- Company Codes function: 63% degree of implementation at European level. - Primary Location Codes function: 81% degree of implementation at European level. - Common Interface function: 54% degree of implementation at European level. - Rolling Stock Reference Database function: 39% degree of implementation at European level. - Train Running Information Function: - o For Infrastructure Managers: 81% degree of implementation at European level. - o For Railway Undertakings: 11% degree of implementation at European level. - Wagon and Intermodal Unit Operational Database function: 15% degree of implementation at European level.